Daman District, Afghanistan

 Daman District is situated in the central part of the Kandahar Province, Afghanistan.
 It borders Panjwai and Kandahar districts to the west, Shah Wali Kot District to the north, Zabul Province to the northeast, Arghistan and Spin Boldak districts to the east and Reg District to the south.
 The population is 30,700 (2006).
 The center is the village of Daman, located in the central part of the district.
 The area is irrigated by the Helmand and Arghandab Valley Authority.

 The Kandahar International Airport is in the central part of the district, South-West from Daman.
-Its to be mentioned that, the district is currently being focused by USAID and CIDA where hundreds of projects are being implemented.
+The district is currently being focused by USAID and CIDA where hundreds of projects are being implemented.